 - Suffering from or have a history/family history of psychiatric illness other than MS-related depression

-Sativex can also interact with other drugs, and anybody taking other prescribed or over-the-counter medications should inform their physician before using Sativex for the first time.
+Sativex can also interact with other drugs.
+Anybody taking other prescribed or over-the-counter medications should inform their physician before using Sativex for the first time.

 Sativex Side Effects

-Like all medicines, Sativex comes with a long list of potential side effects, although these will not necessarily affect everyone who uses it.
-Sativex may cause any of the following side effects which are listed from most to least common:
+Like all medicines, Sativex comes with a long list of potential side effects.
+However, these will not necessarily affect everyone who uses it.
+Sativex may cause any of the following side effects, which are listed from most to least common: